Skip to main content

 Bone marrow aspiration and biopsy.
 After a small area of skin is numbed, a bone marrow needle is inserted into the child’s hip bone.
 Samples of blood, bone, and bone marrow are removed for examination under a microscope.

-• X-ray: An x-ray is a type of energy beam that can go through the body and onto film, making a picture of areas inside the body, such as the chest or the area where the tumor formed.
+• X-ray is a type of radiation that can go through the body and make pictures of areas inside the body, such as the chest or the area where the tumor formed.

-• Blood chemistry studies: A procedure in which a blood sample is checked to measure the amounts of certain substances, such as lactate dehydrogenase (LDH), released into the blood by organs and tissues in the body.
-An unusual (higher or lower than normal) amount of a substance can be a sign of disease.
+• Blood chemistry study uses a blood sample to measure the amounts of certain substances, such as lactate dehydrogenase (LDH), released into the blood by organs and tissues in the body.
+An unusual amount of a substance can be a sign of disease.

-The specialists (pathologist, radiation oncologist, and surgeon) who will treat the patient usually work together to decide the best site to place the needle or biopsy incision.
+The child's pathologist, radiation oncologist, and surgeon usually work together to decide the best site to place the needle or biopsy incision.
 The selection of the biopsy site is important.
 A biopsy site that is not properly selected may result in more extensive surgery to remove the tumor or a larger area that is treated with radiation therapy.

-If there is a chance that the cancer has spread to nearby lymph nodes, one or more lymph nodes may be removed and checked for signs of cancer.
+If there is a chance that the cancer has spread to nearby lymph nodes, one or more lymph nodes may be removed and checked for cancer.

 The following tests may be done on the tissue that is removed:

-• Cytogenetic analysis: A laboratory test in which the chromosomes of cells in a sample of tissue are counted and checked for any changes, such as broken, missing, rearranged, or extra chromosomes.
+• Cytogenetic analysis is a test in which the chromosomes of cells in a sample of tissue are counted and checked for any changes, such as broken, missing, rearranged, or extra chromosomes.
 Changes in certain chromosomes may be a sign of cancer.
 Cytogenetic analysis is used to help diagnose cancer, plan treatment, or find out how well treatment is working.

-• Molecular test: A laboratory test to check for certain genes, proteins, or other molecules in a sample of tissue, blood, or other body fluid.
+• Molecular test checks for certain genes, proteins, or other molecules in a sample of tissue, blood, or other body fluid.
 A molecular test may be done with other procedures, such as biopsies, to help diagnose some types of cancer.
 Molecular tests check for certain gene or chromosome changes that occur in some Ewing sarcomas.

-• Reverse transcription–polymerase chain reaction (RT–PCR) test: A laboratory test in which the amount of a genetic substance called mRNA made by a specific gene is measured.
+• Reverse transcription–polymerase chain reaction (RT–PCR) test measures the amount of a genetic substance called mRNA made by a specific gene.
 An enzyme called reverse transcriptase is used to convert a specific piece of RNA into a matching piece of DNA, which can be amplified (made in large numbers) by another enzyme called DNA polymerase.
 The amplified DNA copies help tell whether a specific mRNA is being made by a gene.
 RT–PCR can be used to check the activation of certain genes that may indicate the presence of cancer cells.
 This test may be used to look for certain changes in a gene or chromosome, which may help diagnose cancer.

 Certain factors affect prognosis (chance of recovery).